enm4x/UQAC851-projects-frontend/README.md

 You must create a .env file containing the local variable that will allow the project to be built with the correct sources

 ```
-//Create a .env file a the root of the project
+# Create a .env file a the root of the project
 touch app/.env

-//Define the variable URL_PROD
+# Define the variable URL_PROD
-//URL_PROD=myapiadress.com:port in the .env file
+# URL_PROD=myapiadress.com:port in the .env file
 echo URL_PROD=myapiadress.com:port >> app/.env
 ```